-Wendi C. Thomas is the editor and publisher of MLK50: Justice Through Journalism, a nonprofit newsroom focused on poverty, power and public policy.
-She is also part of ProPublica’s 2019 Local Reporting Network.
+Wendi C. Thomas is the editor and publisher of MLK50: Justice Through Journalism, a nonprofit newsroom in Memphis focused on poverty, power and public policy.
+She is a member of ProPublica’s 2020 Local Reporting Network and was in its 2019 LRN cohort.
 Previously she was metro columnist and assistant managing editor at The (Memphis) Commercial Appeal.
 She’s also worked for The Charlotte Observer, The (Nashville) Tennessean and The Indianapolis Star.
-Thomas has taught at the University of Memphis, and at Harvard University’s Extension School, where she developed the school’s first journalism course about race and class.

 Thomas was a 2016 fellow at the Nieman Foundation for Journalism at Harvard University.
 She is the 2020 Selden Ring Award winner for investigative reporting and won first place in the Association of Health Care Journalists’ 2019 awards for business reporting.
 Her “Profiting from the Poor” investigation tied for first place in the Investigative Reporters & Editors 2019 awards in the print/online division 1.
 In 2019, Thomas received the National Association of Black Journalists’ Best Practices award.
 In 2018, she was named Journalist of the Year by Journalism and Women Symposium.
 She’s a graduate of Butler University, a proud product of public schools and believes that the best journalism disrupts the status quo.